eivindsimonsen/lift-workout-app/PWA_SETUP.md

-# PWA Setup Guide for Treningsloggen
+# PWA Setup Guide for Fremv

 ## What's Been Added